Annette-Lasar/join-kanban-backend/readme.md

 ```

 ## Annotations
-If you want to try out a predefined user, you can log in with the following credentials:

-**Email:** anne-shirley@avonlea.com
-**Password:** kindred-spirit

 > Note: After logging out as a guest, all contacts and tasks are automatically reset to standard demo data.